zenbuffy/LiteraryClock/README.md

 # CSV file
 I've begun filling in some extra times with books I enjoy.
 In some cases, I've simply added to times where there already were some entries, to include books I like.
 I have also added some entries where times did not exist already.

+# Missing Times
+I've written a script to filter the csv and pull out a list of missing times, which I will keep up to date in a publicly accessible google spreadsheet for now - https://docs.google.com/spreadsheets/d/1yBXgmuMIZrLkkigTW2vqU3ugJMpyWyEhQPGm9qNHuZ8/edit?usp=sharing

+Feel free to add one if you come across a time while reading!